The Marine Life Information Network

 Life history information

+Lifespan.
 No information was found concerning the longevity of Rhodothamniella floridula.
-However, it is likely to have a lifespan of 5-10 years, similar to other red seaweeds, such as Furcellaria lumbricalis.
+However, it is likely to have a lifespan of 5 to 10 years, similar to other red seaweeds, such as Furcellaria lumbricalis.

-Red algae are typically high fecund, but their spores are non-motile (Norton, 1992) and therefore highly reliant on the hydrodynamic regime for dispersal.
+Fecundity.
+Red algae are typically highly fecund, but their spores are non-motile (Norton, 1992) and therefore highly reliant on the hydrodynamic regime for dispersal.
 Stegenga (1978) noted that tetrasporangia germinated in 'rather low numbers', but most abundantly at high temperatures and long days.

+Timing of reproduction.
 Dixon & Irvine (1977) noted that the greatest abundance of tetrasporangia occurred between November and March.
-Furthermore, Rhodothamniella floridula (as Rhodochorton spp.) are present throughout the year (Laverack & Blackler, 1974).
+Furthermore, Rhodothamniella floridula (as Rhodochorton spp.) is present throughout the year (Laverack & Blackler, 1974).
 However, Stegenga (1978) found that there were no tetrasporangia present during the winter.

 Sensitivity reviewHow is sensitivity assessed?